PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 network_dict = network_xarray.to_dict()
 network_json = json.dump(network_dict)
 ```

 Now you can pass that JSON to the service to solve it.
-A graphical representation of the problem looks like this.

-INSERT_GRAPHIC

-You can find the full code for generating the network below
+You can find the full code for generating the network below:

 <details>
     <summary> click to expand </summary>

 ```
-import PyPSA
+import pypsa
 import json

 # create empty network